 What are the potential risks and complications of revision rhinoplasty?

-The risks involved with a revision rhinoplasty procedure are greater than primary rhinoplasty, although the chances of developing problems are still very low.
+The risks involved with a revision rhinoplasty procedure are greater than those of primary rhinoplasty, although the chances of developing problems are still very low.
 We recommend selecting an experienced rhinoplasty surgeon who regularly carries out revision surgery to give you the best possible chance of achieving pleasing results.
 Potential risks of revision rhinoplasty include:

 Reaction to the anaesthetic

-Revision rhinoplasty is carried out under general anaesthetic.
+Revision rhinoplasty is carried out under general anaesthesia.
 Any general anaesthetic involves a risk of complications, including anaphylaxis.
 Here at Centre for Surgery, our anaesthetists are highly experienced in administering anaesthesia for all types of rhinoplasty, including revision surgery.

 RELATED: Anaesthesia for Cosmetic Surgery